samuelealbani/Introduction-to-OpenCV-in-Cplusplus/README.md

 In this workshop, we will explore how to use the OpenCV library in C++ to create programs for image processing and computer vision.
 The session will start with an introduction to the fundamentals of C++ programming.
 Next, we’ll explore OpenCV, from basic image and video input/output to advanced techniques in image manipulation and analysis.

 You’ll learn to execute computation on images, applying filters, detecting edges, and using blob detection.
 We’ll also explore advanced OpenCV features, like object recognition and integrating deep learning models.
-Throughout, I’ll introduce technical demonstrations drawing from my practice as an artist and experience as a creative technologist, including applications in creative robotics.
+Throughout, I’ll introduce technical demonstrations drawing from my practice as an artist and experience as a creative technologist.
+We’ll conclude with reflections on applications in creative robotics.

 ## Requirements